arangodb/docs-hugo/site/content/3.10/develop/http/indexes/inverted.md

                                 - `"offset"`

-                                Default: the features as defined by the Analyzer itself, or inherited from the the parent field's or top-level `features` option if no `analyzer` option is set at a deeper level, closer to this option.
+                                Default: the features as defined by the Analyzer itself, or inherited from the parent field's or top-level `features` option if no `analyzer` option is set at a deeper level, closer to this option.
                               type: array
                               items: